carneliansearch/carneliansearch.com/src/homepage/introduction.md

 leadimage: /assets/img/pit-stop.jpg
 sort: 0
 ---
 Finding the right person to take on a leadership position at a charity or social impact organisation is hard.
-Carnelian Search is a small and focused team dedicated to getting this important job right.
+Carnelian Search is a small, focused and mission-driven team dedicated to getting this important job right.

 We focus on the appointment of board members, CEOs and their direct reports.